-- Gently rinse the tooth with water.
+- Carefully rinse the tooth using water.

 A very gentle rinse is all that is required.
 Don’t use any soap, or other cleaning agents, and don’t try to rub the tooth clean.
 Avoid wrapping the tooth in anything, this will only harm the delicate root structure.

-- Reposition the tooth in the socket.
+- Put the tooth back in its socket.

 - See the nearest available dentist within 30 minutes, and explain to the receptionist your urgency.

-Visiting the dentist as soon as possible is key.
+Visiting the dentist as quickly as possible is key.
 Within half an hour is ideal, but teeth have been saved after being out of the socket for longer than this.
 Don’t despair, just make it to the dentist as quickly and safely as you can.

 Schedule an Appointment Today